-- (2) Without limiting subsection (1), regulations may be made in relation to - (a) practices and procedures to be followed; and - (b) the manner in which firearms and firearms licences are to be - (i) given up by a person who is bound by a restraining order; and - (ii) delivered to, and dealt with by, a prescribed person;
+- (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or that are necessary or convenient to be prescribed to give effect to the purposes of this Act. - (2) Without limiting subsection (1), regulations may be made in relation to - (a) practices and procedures to be followed; and - (b) the manner in which firearms and firearms licenses, and explosives and explosives licences, are to be - (i) given up by a person who is bound by a restraining order; and - (ii) delivered to, and dealt with by, a prescribed person;

-- (c) facilitating the effective operation of restraining orders which prohibit or restrict a person from being in possession of a firearm; and
+- (c) facilitating the effective operation of restraining orders which prohibit or restrict a person from being in possession of a firearm or any explosives; and

 - (d) forms to be used; and

 - (e) fees to be paid; and

 - (f) orders as to costs.